What are telomeres? Can they help us live longer? What can we do to protect them?

 Why do telomeres matter?

-So there seems to be a clear association between the length of our telomeres and our health and longevity.
+There seems to be a clear association between the length of our telomeres and our health and longevity.

-However, there is some debate as to whether shorter telomeres are causing illness and early death or are simply a useful indicator of vulnerability to illness and early death.
-Whichever the case it seems to be in our interests to protect the length of our telomeres, as far as possible.
+However, there is some debate as to whether shorter telomeres cause illness and an early death or are simply a useful indicator of vulnerability to illness and an early death.
+Whichever the case, it seems to be in our interests to protect the length of our telomeres for as long as possible.

 What can we do to protect our telomeres?